 Besides optics, the framework developed here can also find application in fast read-out protocols required in quantum computation devices based on superconducting flux qubits~\cite{Blais2021} and silicon quantum dots~\cite{Vigneau2023}.
-In particular, recent developments in the field of arrays of superconducting qubits~\cite{Kjaergaard2020,Blais2021}, exploit the coupling of the qubit to resonators to perform dispersive readout of the qubit state~\cite{Walter2017}.
+In particular, recent developments in the field of arrays of superconducting qubits~\cite{Kjaergaard2020,Blais2021} exploit the coupling of the qubit to resonators to perform dispersive readout of the qubit state~\cite{Walter2017}.
 In addition, the qubit is coupled to external control lines and tunable couplers that enable to apply microwave pulses to drive the dynamics of the system~\cite{Chen2014,Geller2015}.
-As the qubit is coupled to control lines and resonators for read out, it is also under the effect of the external environment~\cite{Gu2017} and understanding the statistics of the photons is of extreme interest in the field~\cite{Hofer2016,Brange2019,Nesterov2020}.
+As the qubit is coupled to control lines and resonators for read out, it is also under the effect of the external environment~\cite{Gu2017}, understanding the statistics of the photons is of extreme interest in the field~\cite{Hofer2016,Brange2019,Nesterov2020}.
 Dispersive read-out schemes typically employ off-resonance configurations, which limits the read-out speed.
-The exact photon statistics predicted by the present model would in principle allow for on-resonance read-out protocols, which could significantly reduce the read-out time.
+The exact photon statistics predicted by the PRFT would allow the development of close-to-resonance read-out protocols, which could significantly reduce the read-out time.

 This paper is organized as follows.
-In Sec.~\ref{sec:unifyingFrameworkOfCountingStatistics}, we introduce a general framework that unifies standard FCS and PRFT.
+In Sec.~\ref{sec:unifyingFrameworkOfCountingStatistics}, we introduce a general framework that unifies the standard FCS and the PRFT.
 In Sec.~\ref{sec:jcModel}, we apply the framework to a multimode Jaynes-Cummings model and investigate the fate of the light-matter entanglement in open quantum systems.
 In Sec.~\ref{sec:acDrivenLambdaSystem}, we investigate an ac-driven lambda system for its application as an efficient frequency conversion device.
 In Sec.~\ref{sec:conclusions}, we conclude and discuss our results.
-We provide detailed derivations and an introduction to various analytical methods in the Appendices.
+We provide detailed derivations and introductions to various analytical methods in the Appendices.